Day Books : 1789, 1791 - 1793.

 A few examples of goods that Lewis Struvee sold include: flannel, corn, fish, rum, sugar, molasses, needles and thread, knives and forks, plates, linen, tobacco, tea, pepper, coffee, oak staves, candles, shoes, oak plank, spelling books, and many other items too numerous to mention.

-Originals: The original Day Books are held by the Public Archives of Nova Scotia.
+The original Day Books are held by the Nova Scotia Archives.